kfollmer24/kfollmer24.github.io/index.md

 * **Rides to Games** Offered from WMS bus loop 1 hour before game time.
 Will return to WMS bus loop after game.
 Carpooling with other players encouraged.
 * Be at all games 30 minutes before the start time.
 Allow extra time when finding a new gym for the first time.
 * Practices will be every Monday/Thursday with optional open gym time on Friday. **Exception: When there is no practice on Monday due to no school, we will have a regular practice on Friday**
-* HELP WANTED: Volunteer officials for JV games.
-No experience necessary, 16 - 88 y.o.
-We need your help for one game or all of them.
-Contact Coach K if interested.
 * Missed practice or game with notification = sit 1 qtr.
 For family emergency or sickness with notification = no penalty

 _HOST students will be excused at 5:25   for their bus_